MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-226-Truth-Lending-Regulation-Z/subpart-C-ClosedEnd-Credit/section-226.18.md

 (s) *Interest rate and payment summary for mortgage transactions.* For a closed-end transaction secured by real property or a dwelling, other than a transaction secured by a consumer's interest in a timeshare plan described in 11 U.S.C.
 101(53D), the creditor shall disclose the following information about the interest rate and payments:

-(1) *Form of disclosures.* The information in paragraphs (s)(2)-(4) of this section shall be in the form of a table, with no more than five columns, with headings and format substantially similar to Model Clause H-4(E), H-4(F), H-4(G), or H-4(H) in Appendix H to this part.
+(1) *Form of disclosures.* The information in paragraphs (s)(2)-(4) of this section shall be in the form of a table, with no more than five columns, with headings and format substantially similar to Model Clause H-4(E), H-4(F), H-4(G), or H-4(H) in appendix H to this part.
 The table shall contain only the information required in paragraphs (s)(2)-(4) of this section, shall be placed in a prominent location, and shall be in a minimum 10-point font.

-(2) *Interest rates* - (i) *Amortizing loans.* (A) For a fixed-rate mortgage, the interest rate at consummation.
+(2) *Interest rates*—(i) *Amortizing loans.* (A) For a fixed-rate mortgage, the interest rate at consummation.

-(B) For an adjustable-rate or step-rate mortgage -
+(B) For an adjustable-rate or step-rate mortgage—

 (*1*) The interest rate at consummation and the period of time until the first interest rate adjustment may occur, labeled as the “introductory rate and monthly payment”;